SalishSeaCast/docs/particles/ariane.rst

 .. _Namelist Assistant: http://stockage.univ-brest.fr/~grima/Ariane/namelist/namelist.html

-Finally, the **&MESH** section indicates where information about the Salish Sea model grid is stored.
+Finally, the **MESH** section indicates where information about the Salish Sea model grid is stored.
 A file, :file:`mesh_mask.nc`, contains the mapping scale factors and grid masks needed by Ariane.
 This is a large file not under version control but can be found in :file:`/ocean/nsoontie/MEOPAR/Ariane`.